 They then present their original ID's with photocopies to a staff member of Cycling Ireland, or an assigned Responsible Adult* for validation.

-The vetting subject then posts their e-Vetting Invitation form along with photocopies of the ID used to ‘Authorised Liaison, Cycling Ireland, The Clock House, National Sports Campus, Snugborough Road, Blanchardstown, Dublin 15’.
+The vetting subject then posts their e-Vetting Invitation form along with photocopies of the ID used to ‘Authorised Liaison, Cycling Ireland, Unit 5 Sport HQ 2, National Sports Campus, Snugborough Road, Blanchardstown, Dublin 15’.
 Please note, Cycling Ireland does not accept soft copies of this form.

 Step 2